wilson0x4d/appsettings2/docs/ref/helpers/getConfiguration.rst

 .. py:function:: getConfiguration(baseName, json, toml, yaml, cli, environment, variations)
     :canonical: appsettings2.helpers.getConfiguration

-    :param str baseName: The "base name" used to construct filenames for file-based providers.
+    :param str|pathlib.Path|pathlib.PosixPath baseName: The "base name" used to construct filenames for file-based providers.
 Default: ``"appsettings"``.
     :param bool json: A flag indicating that :py:class:`~appsettings2.providers.JsonConfigurationProvider` should be used.
 Default is ``True``.
     :param bool toml: A flag indicating that :py:class:`~appsettings2.providers.TomlConfigurationProvider` should be used.
 Default is ``True``.
     :param bool yaml: A flag indicating that :py:class:`~appsettings2.providers.YamlConfigurationProvider` should be used.
 Default is ``True``.